Tabangao Refinery: History

-Due to the impact of the COVID-19 pandemic, operations of the refinery was suspended on May 24, 2020 and in August 2020, Pilipinas Shell decided to permanently close the refinery and convert the site into an import terminal.
+Due to the impact of the COVID-19 pandemic, operations of the refinery were suspended on May 24, 2020, and in August 2020, Pilipinas Shell decided to permanently close the refinery and convert the site into an import terminal.
+The repurposed facility, the Shell Import Facility Tabangao (SHIFT), was inaugurated in June 2021.
 The closure left the Bataan Refinery of Petron as the sole operating oil refinery in the Philippines.